design without borders

 Kiscell Museum 1037 Budapest, Kiscelli u.
 108. /map/

-An exhibition series of designers, furniture, textile and jewellery designers and visual artists from Austria, the Czech Republic, Denmark, Estonia, Germany, Hungary, Italy, the Netherlands, Poland, Portugal, Romania, Spain and Switzerland; and an event series of contemporary dance and contemporary music
+An exhibition series of designers, furniture, textile and jewellery designers and visual artists from Austria, the Czech Republic, Denmark, Estonia, Germany, Hungary, Italy, the Netherlands, Poland, Portugal, Romania, Slovakia, Spain and Switzerland; and an event series of contemporary dance and contemporary music

 Incepted 15 years ago, this is one of the region’s most significant dynamically evolving independent exhibition and all-arts event series.
 This year the exhibition series will showcase the works of more than 140 designers, jewellery designers and visual artists hailing from 14 countries.

 For the first time a small selection of the works will be exhibited in Bratislava and Vienna too.